00aje00/hello-f-king-earth/README.md

 WHATS IT GONNA TAKE TO GET THIS HOOK TO WORK??

-God Bless thee and thy thangs
+God Bless thee and thy thangs... seriously!